jamesfricker/bobcat-sdk/examples/README.md

 This is a tiny collection of bobcat-sdk examples, including some tests to spot codesize regressions between releases.
 Examples that mirror the reference versions must remain functionally identical.
-These bring in the allocator to be fair to the reference, but they don't have a need to do so.
+These examples (except Camelot) don't need the allocator, but they're brought in to make compilation possible from the workspace due to feature unification.

 For a more complete illustration of what the SDK offers, check the end-to-end tests.
 Build each example from its own project directory.